Regional Communication Aid Service (RCAS)

 The service is for people of all ages who have severe or complex communication difficulties.
 These communication difficulties are usually associated with a range of physical, cognitive, learning or sensory difficulties.

-We have referral criteria which states that you will have a clear difference between your level of understanding and ability to speak.
+We have referral criteria set by NHS England, which states that you will have a clear difference between your level of understanding and ability to speak.
 You must be able to understand the purpose of a communication aid and be capable of learning and remembering how to use the communication aid.

 -